-where $H_\tau$ is the Hermite function (of degree $\tau$). \end{thm} Note that taking $n=0$ in (ii) of Theorem \ref{thm4.1} we find a new integral representation for the Gamma function in the complex plane which can be written as follows:

-Using an analog idea allows us to formulate another integral representation for the gamma function in the complex plane, by using a different contour. \begin{thm} For every $\tau\in \mathbb{C}\setminus \mathbb{Z}$, the euler Gamma function satisfies the following integral representation:
+where $H_\tau$ is the Hermite function (of degree $\tau$). \end{thm} Using an analog idea allows us to formulate another integral representation for the gamma function in the complex plane by using a different contour. \begin{thm} For any $\tau\in \mathbb{C}$, with $-\tau\not\in \mathbb{N}$, the Euler's Gamma function satisfies the following integral representation:

-where $\bf{C}$ is the following contour in the complex plane:
+where \poro{$C$} is the following contour in the \poro{complex plane}

 \end{thm}